Get started with Baxter

 Open in your AI agent

-Open the folder in Claude Code, Cursor, or VS Code with GitHub Copilot.
+Open the folder in your AI agent.
 Baxter's instructions are already in the right file for each tool — the agent loads them automatically with no setup.

 | Tool | Instruction file loaded automatically |